Bible App Where You Can Ask Questions: What Judaism, Christianity & Islam Say About Seeking Divine Answers

 Is there a Bible app where you can ask questions and get answers?

-What does the Bible say about asking questions?
+Does the Bible encourage asking God questions?

 0 Community answers